CodeChillAlluna/code-chill/README.md

 ### Server

-The configuration for the server is in `resources/application.yml`.
+The configuration for the server is in <a href="resources/application.yml" target="_blank">`resources/application.yml`</a>.
 Open the file and edit the values you want.
 All of the configuration fields are commented to let you know what it's for.

 ### Client

-The configuration for the server is in `resources/config.js`.
+The configuration for the server is in <a href="resources/config.js" target="_blank">`resources/config.js`</a>.
 Open the file and edit the values you want.
 All of the configuration fields are commented to let you know what it's for.

 ## Starting Code&Chill

 The last step is to start the containers to run Code&Chill.
-For that you'll find a `docker-compose.yml` in this repository.
+For that you'll find a <a href="docker-compose.yml" target="_blank">`docker-compose.yml`</a> in this repository.
 If you cloned this repository in your `$HOME` folder, you don't have to edit it.
 If you cloned it elsewhere, you'll have to change the path to your configurations files in it.

 Now to start Code&Chill, just type the following command while you are in the folder where `docker-compose.yml` is.